Willett Distillery

-Willett Distillery, also known as Kentucky Bourbon Distillers (KBD), Ltd., is a private family-owned and -operated company that produces bourbon and rye whiskey.
-Over the years the company has bottled whiskeys that range from 2 years of aging maturity up to 28 years.
+Willett Distillery Ltd, is a private family-owned and operated company located on the outskirts of Bardstown, Kentucky, on a site that began as a farm owned by the Willett family.
+Over the years, the company has bottled whiskeys that range from two years of aging maturity up to 28 years.
+The company was named Kentucky Bourbon Distillers (KBD) between 1984 and 2012.